jainvipin/ubuntu-kubernetes-install/README.md

 Note: if you download [ubuntu-kubernetes-instll](http://github.com/jainvipin/ubuntu-kubernetes-install) it includes the compiled binaries, however these binaries may not be the latest/stable version and wouldn't allow you to experiment with the code if you plan to do that.

-2. Setup upstart services to start kubernetes
+## 2. Configure Upstart scripts to start kubernetes

 The second step is to setup following upstart services on the system:
 - Kubernetes Master: etcd, kube-apiserver, kube-controller-manager, kube-scheduler